aglia-iu/FPS_Project/README.md

   - A character that can move around in the environments using both WASD and arrow keys to make it easier to iterate through the game.
 - **At least two interactions (e.g., door switch, object pickup, trigger event)**
   - The character will be able to pick up a gun by colliding with it, change the colors of the bullets and shoot the target.
+  - when you click on the environment to select the color of your bullets, the game fires off a bullet, since we are also using the left-click functionality to select the button in question.
+So, I made it so that by pressing a key (R for Red, Y for Yellow and B for Blue), you would select the color in question, without firing off that extra bullet.
 - **A basic UI element (e.g., feedback, message, score)**
   - The character will be able to read a set of instructions at the beginning of the game, with instruction regarding controls and available functionality.
   - The character will be able to see their score at the top of the screen, and the amount of time being taken so that they know how much time they have left.